 We assess the usefulness of patent statistics as an indicator of innovation using a direct measure of innovation in the hard disk industry (1976–98).
 Three findings emerge: (1) patents “predict” innovations better than a random guess, and a simple refinement makes them more useful; (2) conditional on innovating, conglomerates and larger firms patent more than specialized startups and smaller firms; and (3) patent reforms seem to make the patent-innovation relationship nonstationary.
 These results suggest researchers to use caution when comparing patents of different types of firms and across years because ill-informed R&D policy interventions may entail detrimental impacts on economic growth and welfare.

-- Cannibalization and Preemptive Entry in Heterogeneous Markets (December 3, 2014) with Nathan Yang, revised & resubmitted to Quantitative Economics.
+- Cannibalization and Preemptive Entry in Heterogeneous Markets (December 3, 2014) with Nathan Yang, second revision requested by Quantitative Economics.
 Slides

 We study cannibalization and preemption in the evolution of market structure.
 Because a market can accommodate only a finite number of outlets, forward-looking firms face the tradeoff between cannibalization and preemption.
 We develop a dynamic entry model of multi-store oligopoly with heterogeneous markets, and estimate it using data on hamburger chains in Canada (1970–2005).
 Unobserved heterogeneity across geographical markets creates an endogeneity problem that could lead to biased estimates of competition, which we address by combining the procedures proposed by Kasahara and Shimotsu (2009), Arcidiacono and Miller (2011), and Bajari, Benkard, and Levin (2007), respectively.
 The results suggest (1) cannibalization is the main determinant of profit and entry, (2) preemptive motives could make the timing of McDonald’s entry earlier by seven years, and (3) the omission of unobserved market heterogeneity attenuates the estimates of competition.